lcallarec/dockery/README.md

 * Search & download images from Docker Hub
 * Connect ("bash-in") to a running container

-Support GTK+3 from 3.10 (fallbacks) to 3.20(latest).
+Support GTK+3 from 3.10 (fallback) to 3.20 (latest version at the time of writing).

 ## Compile and install instructions

-Be sure these librairies are installed :
+Be sure these libraries are installed :

 * build-essential (`apt-get install build-essential`)
 * Gtk3+ header files (`apt-get install libgtk-3-dev`)